- 75 cm high, 114 cm wide

 The earliest depictions of this subject are on coins bearing the relief image of the twins being breastfed by the wolf.
 In the Imperial age, the episodes of the wolf and the encounter between the sleeping Rhea Silvia and Mars were used as emblematic symbols of the legend of the foundation of Rome.

 The myth of the miraculous breastfeeding of the legendary founders of Rome, has maintained its intense symbolic value up to the present day and the statue is still one of the symbols of the city.
-The she-wolf was also one of the favourite images of Benito Mussolini, who considered himself the founder of a new Rome and who sent several copies of the original bronze to American cities.

 2006 Update on the date and origins of the artwork